qmk/qmk_firmware/docs/flashing.md

 There are a number of DFU commands that you can use to flash firmware to a DFU device:

-* `:avrdude` - This is the normal option and waits until a caterina device is available, and then flashes the firmware.
-This will wait until it detects a new COM port, and then it will flash.
+* `:avrdude` - This is the normal option which waits until a Caterina device is available (by detecting a new COM port), and then flashes the firmware.
 * `:avrdude-loop` - This runs the same command as `:avrdude`, but after each device is flashed, it will attempt to flash again.
-This is useful for bulk flashing. _This requires you to manually escape the loop by hitting Ctrl+C, Cmd+C, or whatever the hotkey is for your system._
+This is useful for bulk flashing. _This requires you to manually escape the loop by hitting Ctrl+C._
 * `:avrdude-split-left` - This flashes the normal firmware, just like the default option (`:avrdude`).
 However, this also flashes the "Left Side" EEPROM file for split keyboards. _This is ideal for Pro Micro based split keyboards._
 * `:avrdude-split-right` - This flashes the normal firmware, just like the default option (`:avrdude`).
 However, this also flashes the "Right Side" EEPROM file for split keyboards. _This is ideal for Pro Micro based split keyboards._